Chocolate Chip Peanut Butter Cup Cookies

 - Slowly add the dry ingredients into the mix, beating on a slow speed until a dough ball forms.

 - Using your hands, add the chocolate chunks into the mix.
-Once combined, divide the dough up into 16-18 equal balls of dough & place onto your baking sheets, leaving a reasonable amount of space for spreading in between each cookie.
-Before placing in the oven, flatten the ball down so that it forms a rough disk shape.
+Once combined, divide the dough up into 16 equal balls of dough – about 56g each – and place onto the prepared baking trays.
+Before placing in the oven, flatten each ball down so that it forms a rough disk shape.

 - Bake the cookies in the oven for 9 minutes.
 Remove the cookies from the oven & immediately press a peanut butter cup into the centre of each cookie, then place back into the oven for a further 3 minutes.